dangeles/dangeles.github.io/_pages/about.md

   - Python programming, mathematical biology, and statistical mechanics

 - **Molecular Genetics**:
-  - Fully trained molecular biologist with expertise in developmental genetics
+  - Molecular, experimental biologist trained in developmental genetics
   - I am a trained embryologist, having completed the prestigious Embryology course at the Marine Biological Laboratory in Woods Hole, MA
   - I have experience working with a range of organisms, including pigs, macaques, nematodes, and bacteria
   - My unique background gives me unique insight into multi-scale and translational issues in biology, understanding how *in vitro* cell culture models relate to *in vivo* systems